Loading

 Agent ReAct Loop

 The MCP Server forks a Worker process via IPC.
-The Worker drives the Planner, which calls the external LLM with OpenAI function calling (tools parameter + tool_calls response) rather than asking models to hand-write XML or JSON.
-This is critical for reasoning models (gpt-5.4, o1, o3) where the content field is often null, but tool_calls always returns correctly.
+The Worker drives the Planner, which communicates with the external LLM through one of two modes: OpenAI function calling (tools parameter + tool_calls response) for models that support it, or prompt-based XML format (<thought> + <action>) for models that don’t.
+Function calling is preferred for reasoning models (gpt-5.4, o1, o3) where the content field is often null, but tool_calls always returns correctly.
+The mode is selected automatically based on the supportsFunctionCalling flag in MODEL_ROUTES.

 sequenceDiagram